 Similarly, The Spa at Mandarin Oriental Jumeira, Dubai is offering three specially curated packages exclusively for the holy month.
 With ‘Revitalise’, priced at AED 975, you can indulge in a special hammam treatment and remineralizing body mask.
 ‘Refresh’ combines a ‘Personal Training’ session and ‘Deep Relief’ massage for AED 925.
 Lastly, you can ‘Restore’ with a facial and a back massage for AED 925.
 Find more details here.

 Sharpen Your Culinary Skills

 You already know you love the food that is traditionally associated with iftar – now learn how to make it yourself.
-Throughout Ramadan, Top Chef Cooking Studio is offering classes from 5 p.m. to 7 p.m., teaching some of the most popular dishes from the Levantine and North African regions (think: harira soup, chicken pastilla, date and cashew kataif, and more).
+Throughout Ramadan, Top Chef Cooking Studio is offering classes from 5 p.m. to 7 p.m., teaching some of the most popular dishes from the Levantine and North African regions (read: lentil soup, smoked moutabal, chicken tagine with preserved lemons, and more).
 To book a space and see the complete schedule of classes, click here.

 Art is easily one of the best ways to express yourself – or just a great way to while away the hours until iftar time.
 Enter: thejamjar, a community arts space that works to promote artists and support the development of Dubai’s arts scene through its extensive arts program, educational initiatives, and community projects.

 Do you own a camera and essentially know nothing about its modes, lenses, functions, and controls?
-There’s hope.
-The next two weekends will see the return of ‘Photography Level 1’ at Gulf Photo Plus, a two-day workshop that will cover all the essentials you need to know in order to (proudly) break free of Auto mode and understand the sometimes daunting worlds of ISO, shutter speed, and aperture.
+There’s hope as Gulf Photo Plus will host multiple installments of its two-day ‘Photography Level 1’ workshop during the month of Ramadan.
+It covers all the essentials you need to know in order to (proudly) break free of Auto mode and understand the sometimes daunting worlds of ISO, shutter speed, and aperture.
 For more details or to book, click here.